MiFID II Record Keeping

-Under MiFID II, it is mandatory for firms to record all telephone calls and electronic communications that might result in a transaction – regardless of whether the transaction is actually completed.
+MiFID II states that it is mandatory for firms to record all telephone calls and electronic communications that might result in a transaction.
+This must be done regardless of whether or not the transaction is actually completed.

 The record keeping requirements laid out in MiFID II insist that great care is taken to keep close records of all relevant communications.
-In particular, as of January 2018, firms are required to take the following actions:
+Firms are required to take the following actions as of January 2018:

-For face-to-face conversations, minutes or notes should be used to record them.
+Minutes or notes should be used to record face-to-face conversations.
 ESMA states that firms will need to keep records on the date and location of meetings, the identites of the people in attendance, and all relevant information on the proposed transaction.
 MiFID II deems these conversations to be equivalent to orders received by telephone.

-All communications regarding transactions will need to be stored for a minimum of five years – a substantial increase from the current period of six months.
-If requested by an NCA (National Competent Authority), the communications may need to be kept for up to seven years.
+All communications regarding transactions will need to be stored for a minimum of 5 years – a substantial increase from the current period of 6 months.
+They must be held on record for up to 7 years If requested by an NCA (National Competent Authority).
 Records should be made available to clients on request.

 A crucial part of the MiFID II record keeping requirements is that the records cannot be manipulated or altered.
 Since the data relating to trade and communications is so sensitive, it must be stored in WORM (write once, read many) format, which is considered to be fully tamper-proof.

-With eflow, your firm will be able to stay on top of all of MiFID II’s stringent record keeping regulations.
+eflow will allow your firm to stay on top of all of MiFID II’s stringent record keeping regulations.

-ESMA states that, under MiFID II, firms must keep records on the following:
+ESMA states that firms must keep records on the following:

-- Communication, including phone calls, faxes, messages, emails or physical mail
+- All communications.
+These include phone calls, faxes, messages, emails and physical mail.

-- Documentation, including research, minutes of meetings, sales or marketing communications
+- Documentation.
+This includes research, minutes of meetings, sales and marketing communications.

 eflow will simplify all these forms of record keeping, allowing your firm to rest assured that they are compliant with MiFID II’s record keeping legislation.

-With the eflow product, all data storage fully conforms to the standards of WORM, meaning that sensitive information is fully secure for your firm and your clients.
+eflow ensures that all data storage fully conforms to the standards of WORM (Write Once Read Many).
+This means that sensitive information will be kept fully secure for your staff members and clients.

 Search and retrieval is flexible and instant, and it’s easy to extract information, so you can keep to the strict regulatory time frames set out in MiFID II.
 All data is written to disk, and storage is digital and completely immutable.